thewca/wca-regulations/wca-regulations-2012.md

   - 9a1) Puzzles known as Rubik's puzzles.
   - 9a2) Other puzzles that are manipulated by twisting the sides, commonly known as "twisty puzzles".
 - 9b) The official puzzles and event formats of the WCA are:
-  - 9b1) Rubik's Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, Clock, Magic, Master Magic, Megaminx, Pyraminx, Square-1, and Rubik's Cube: One-Handed.
+  - 9b1) Rubik's Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, Clock, Megaminx, Pyraminx, Square-1, and Rubik's Cube: One-Handed.
     - 9b1a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3), and "Average of 5".
   - 9b2) Rubik's Cube: With Feet, 6x6x6 Cube, and 7x7x7 Cube.
     - 9b2a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3) and "Mean of 3".